 Run Flat Tyres

-Run flat tyres, also known as self-supporting tyres are specially designed to keep working even after suffering a puncture.
-Long gone are those uncomfortable roadside tyre changes on discovering a puncture, because run-flat tyres allow you to drive safely home or to your nearest garage.
+Run flat tyres are designed to keep working even after suffering a puncture.
+So, say goodbye to awkward roadside tyre changes.
+These tyres allow you to continue driving for 50 miles at 50mph to get home or to a fitting centre.

 How do run flat tyres work?